adrihans/Decoding_NER_Biases/docs/index.md

 ## Methodology and application

+The main inspiration for this project comes from this article.

 In order to look for biases and to test the fairness of NER algorithms, we had to get two main things for each application: a dataset containing what we had to test with detailed information when useful (i.e first names, city names ... with their respective ethnicity, birth year, population...), and a templates with real sentences in which we could test the names entities.
 Indeed, we had to test the hypothesis on real life sentences.

 With this template, we could then replace the named entities by the ones of the dataframe and get the results by applying the models.